bflorat/qdwizard/README.md

 # History
     2014/03/28: [3.1.2]
-    	   Code and javadoc cleanup
+    	   data is now a HashMap<Object,Object>, no more a HashMap<String,Object> to allow using enums as data entries Code and javadoc cleanup
     2014/03/25: [3.1.1]
         Fixes a regression on the clearpoint annotation that has been broken in 3.1